Spreading the charm of winter sports from Mt. Norikura: RELAX & RIDE 5 event report

 This event sees riders jump right in front of the spectators, making for some impressive performances

-Show-like events, where riders show off tricks and interact with the audience, have a charm that is not found in competitions.
+Show-style events where riders showcase their tricks and interact with the audience have a charm that competitions lack.

 Items supervised by the next generation of riders